Valentin-Ha/cam-multiviewer/docs/explanation/reconnect-health-model.md

 # Explanation: Reconnect and Health Model

+This page explains how RTSP Viewer evaluates stream health and manages reconnect behavior.

 ## Why a Hybrid Health Signal

 VLC state flags alone can be misleading in live RTSP scenarios.
 The app therefore combines: